fbgallet/roam-extension-elapsed-time/README.md

   - `simple total in context (sibbling/children blocks)`: only total is calcultated (without taking into account the categories), only in a subset of the page:
     -  if the command is executed in a block with children, the calculation will be done on all children and their children,
     -  otherwise, it will concern the sibbling blocks and their children.
-  - `total for current page and all its references`: if you don't need to include references of the current page, use the previous command. this command browses all linked references of the current page, not only those that directly contain an elapsed time, but also those that could contain it in their children (experimental, may not be always accurate).
+  - `total for current page and all its references`: if you don't need to include references of the current page, use the previous command.
+This command browses all linked references of the current page, not only those that directly contain an elapsed time, but also those that could contain it in their children (experimental, may not be always accurate).

 For any of these commands,
   - if the cursor is in a block without children, total and total by categories will be inserted here